 The class C or mini motor home has been very popular since the early '70s.
-Always a favorite for family vacations, the introduction in the '90's of new chassis with greater carrying capacities allowed new lines of class C's to enter the snowbirding market.
 We at RVCG generally consider the class C a safer motor home than the class A for a number of reasons, but primarily for the cockpit construction, with the frontal crush area and all-steel cage offering protection for driver and passenger in a rollover situation — protection that is either minimal or completely lacking in a class A. With their greater fuel economy, ease of handling, and the snowbirding potential of some models, more RVers are becoming attracted to these "minis."

 A Typical Cutaway Chassis

-A big plus for the class C is that the TV is usually mounted in an entertainment center in the cabover behind the cockpit or off to one side in the living area, in contrast to class A's where the TV is often mounted over the driver's and passenger's heads in the cockpit.
+A big plus for the class C is that the front TV, if any, is usually mounted in an entertainment center in the cabover behind the cockpit, in contrast to class A's where a TV is often mounted over the driver's and passenger's heads in the cockpit.
 You'll rarely find a class C with an overhead TV in the cockpit.
 However, a few older models were constructed with this hazardous feature.
 If you find one of these, pass it up.
-The majority of class C's on the market today have the TV in a safer location.
+The majority of class C's on the market today have TVs in safer locations.
 On the other hand, you will still need to make sure it's securely fastened into its housing.
 If an accident occurs when passengers are riding in the living area, a falling TV could inflict serious injury or worse.

 Introduced in 1996, Ford's 14,050-pound GVWR cutaway chassis with V10 engine helped boost many class C's into the snowbirding classification.
 This chassis allowed mini motor home manufacturers to build their 28 to 30-foot motor homes without overburdening the chassis.
 Then, the competitive scramble among manufacturers to add even more length, slideouts, and options to their RVs again left many of them with almost no payload capacity.
-Chevrolet now builds its own 14,050-pound GVWR chassis for class C's, and Ford has again raised the bar with a 14,500 GVWR.
-However, full-wall slideouts and other "improvements" will undoubtedly leave many cutaway class C's still unable to carry a reasonable payload.
+In the ensuing years, manufacturers have continued to increase GVWRs, but full-wall slideouts and other "improvements" will undoubtedly leave many cutaway class C's still unable to carry a reasonable payload.

 With the idea that bigger is better, manufacturers continue each year to introduce new brands built not on van chassis, but on Chevy, Ford, International, and even heavy-duty Freightliner truck chassis.
 Most are now diesel-powered.
 These we designate as class C+ motor homes, some of which rival large class A's in size, luxury, and price tag.